Industry Top Pick: RTP’s Cannabis Bud Tray

 Best Manufacturing Containers for 2020

 Reusable packaging has become a focal point of manufacturing supply chains.
 As efforts advance to gain efficiency, improve standardization, and embrace zero-waste supply chain strategies, manufacturers worldwide are turning to plastic reusable containers like never before.
-From auto manufactures to technology assembly, reusable plastic containers are the future.
+From auto manufacturers to technology assembly, reusable plastic containers are the future.
+Thanks to the meteoric rise of this application, we’ve put together this list of the the best reusable containers for manufacturing companies.

 Plastic manufacturing containers are often the best value for warehouses and assembly plants.
 Plastic containers offer several benefits over traditional wood-based and paper-based packaging.
 In many cases, plastic is also preferable to metal bins.
 The preference for plastic containers comes from their benefits: